Theme 3: Training and Policies

 • A worker has been appointed to raise awareness of the safeguarding field across the Council and inform staff of the safeguarding training available.

-• Every department within Cyngor Gwynedd checks how many staff members have attended the Safeguarding training, and the Violence against Women, Domestic Abuse and Sexual Violence training.
+• Every department within Cyngor Gwynedd checks how many staff have attended Safeguarding training, and training on Violence against Women, Domestic Abuse and Sexual Violence (called VAWDASV).
+This is now monitored during regular performance meetings.

 What will happen between January 2026 and July 2026?